 The Food Distribution Program on Indian Reservations (FDPIR), an alternative to the Food Stamp Program, which provides Native Americans with a nutritional source when no other may be available, has also had its purchasing power diminish.
 Between 1999 and 2003, FDPIR experienced a decrease of \$2.2 million or 2.8 percent after adjusting for inflation.
 Although this would be a critical issue for any group, it is especially severe for Native Americans because they are twice as likely to suffer from food insecurity and hunger than the general population.
-In fact, USDA found that from 1995 to 1997, 22.2 percent of Native American households where unsure about the likelihood of their next meal.
-Moreover, during this period, one or more members of these households suffered from moderate to severe hunger, with 8.6 percent experiencing both food insecurity and hunger.
-Clearly, USDA must ensure that adequate funds are available for such imperative Native American programs, which account for the difference between health and illness, for communities struggling to escape poverty and despair.
+In fact, USDA found that from

-61 See chapter 6 for a discussion on DOEd programs.
+61 See chap.
+6 for a discussion on DOEd programs.

-62 See chapter 7 for a discussion on USDA programs.
+62 See chap.
+7 for a discussion on USDA programs.